 The importance of usability for inhalation devices

-The majority of inhalers deposit less than 20% of the dose into the lungs, the remainder ending up in the mouth or stomach.
-With inhalation being the most common drug delivery system, mainly for asthma and COPD (chronic obstructive pulmonary disease), the challenges of administration need to be explored.
-It was concluded that the ability of asthma patients to use the correct inhaler technique has not improved over the last 40 years.
+The majority of inhalers deposit less than 20% of the dose into the lungs, most of the dose ends up in the mouth or stomach.
+With inhalation being the most common drug delivery system, mainly for asthma and COPD (Chronic Obstructive Pulmonary Disease), the challenges of administration need to be explored; it was concluded that the ability of asthma patients to use the correct inhaler technique has not improved over the last 40 years.

 The pharmacokinetics of inhaled drug delivery is dependent on drug formulation, ease of use of device and patient ability to inhale the required amount.
 So, what can be done to improve usability and adherence for inhalation devices?